ctp-eos/ctp-sci/CTP: The Science Used by UFOs.md

 - **Known energy inputs and outputs**
 - **Gravitational coupling in General Relativity**

-We assert: **UFOs/UAPs (what we refer to as #CTPcraft)** are not just evidence of an advanced technology—but of a **fundamentally different energy science and ontology**, presently *unacknowledged* by all major institutions.
+We assert: **UFOs/UAPs *(what we refer to as #CTPcraft - by name and identified technologies)** are not just evidence of an advanced technology—but of a **fundamentally different energy science and ontology**, presently *unacknowledged* by all major institutions.

 ---